tyleryasaka/EtherCred/README.md

 - `$ npm run testrpc`
 - `$ npm run dev` (in a separate terminal)
 - `$ npm run seed` (in a third terminal)
+- Open the metamask plugin in chrome.
+Change the network to `localhost 8545`.
+(It is probably set to the Ropsten Test Net by default.)
-- In the metamask plugin, unlock a wallet vault with the mnemonic `engine guard group option ceiling ghost miss jar mask donkey mule betray`.
+- One more thing to set up in the metamask plugin: unlock a wallet vault with the mnemonic `engine guard group option ceiling ghost miss jar mask donkey mule betray`.
 This gives you access to the sample wallets created by the testrpc script.
 - Head over to `localhost:8080`.
 Hopefully you can interact with the dapp!